IOTPaySDK/IOTPay-iOS/README.md

 This will start the interface for the user to fill in the card info.<br />

 #### 2.5.2 Card Info View Delegate:
-The card Info View delegate (IOTCardInfoViewDelegate) has one func in protocol:  func onDidCompleteValidately() { }
+The card Info View delegate (IOTCardInfoViewDelegate) has one func in protocol:  func onDidCompleteValidate() { }
 This func will be called once after users' fill in all the required info viliadly, so you know when to make the "Add Card" button ready for user input.
 ```
 Swift:
 extension ViewController: IOTCardInfoViewDelegate {
-	func onDidCompleteValidately() {
+	func onDidCompleteValidate() {
-		// User did complete card info view Validately, we should enable the button
+		// User did complete card info view Validate, we should enable the button
 		button.setTitle("Purchase", for: .normal)
 		button.isUserInteractionEnabled = true
 	}